VICE ADMIRAL JAMES W. KILBY, Deputy Chief of Naval Operations for Warfighting Requirements and Capabilities

 Source: Office of Naval Research, 2018

-Major General David W. Coffman, Director, Expeditionary Warfare (N95)
+Brigadier General David L. Odom, Director, Expeditionary Warfare (N95)

-Major General Coffman, the only Marine Corps General on the OPNAV staff, currently resides as the Director, Expeditionary Warfare (N95).
+Marine Corps Brigadier General David L. Odom is the Director of Expeditionary Warfare (N95).
 N95 is the Navy’s resource sponsor for expeditionary warfare.
 The organization establishes requirements, sets priorities, and directs overall planning and programming for expeditionary warfare systems and related manpower, training and readiness.
 Specifically, the Directorate:

 - Oversees manpower, training, procurement, sustainment, and R&D appropriates for the Naval Special Warfare, Mine Warfare, Amphibious Warfare, Navy Expeditionary Combat and Maritime Preposition Forces